Verdant and dark, plush and rugged – these arboreal pockets are sure to delight anyone looking to get back to nature.Read more...

 Giving something back

 You may leave Rwanda without a backward glance, or you may find that it has affected you more than you realised.
 It’s an amazing country.
 Many visitors feel that they want to remain – or become more – involved in its people and development.
-Most of the large mainstream charities have activities there, but below we’re listing, alphabetically, a handful of the many smaller ones for whom even one new supporter can make a difference.
-All describe their work and give contact details on their websites.
-New ones are appearing all the time: ask around when you’re in Rwanda, do an internet search, or check out any listed on www.stuffyourrucksack.com.
-Also see the Forest People’s Project, Cards from Africa, the Centre Cesar and the Meg Foundation, the Imbabazi Orphanage and the Ubushobozi Foundation.
-There are also a number of gorilla conservation organisations.
+Most of the large mainstream charities have activities there, but those listed below are just a few of the many smaller ones for whom even one new supporter can make a difference; their websites give more details of their work.
+New ones are appearing all the time: ask around when you’re in Rwanda.
+Also see Cards from Africa and the Meg Foundation, Imbabazi and the Ubushobozi Foundation.
+Several guesthouses and/or local tour operators also support specific causes.
+It’s worth remembering – although this is in no way a ‘charity’ – that 10% of the fees you pay for national park permits are earmarked for development in communities living around the parks.
+This is known as the ‘tourism revenue sharing rate’.
+During the past 12 years, more than 400 community projects have been funded in this way, from schools, clinics and water supplies to mushroom growing, market gardens, brick kilns and beehives; so rural Rwandans you will probably never meet can benefit directly from your visit.